privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorWriteProtection.md

 # ErrorWriteProtection state

 ## Procedure
-there are some op codes which modify state. there are `[SSTORE, CREATE, CREATE2, CALL, SELFDESTRUCT, LOG0, LOG1, LOG2, LOG3, LOG4]` when execution call context is read only (static call), these op codes running will encounter write protection error.
-See [EIP-214](https://eips.ethereum.org/EIPS/eip-214)
+State modifying opcodes, which include `[SSTORE, CREATE, CREATE2, CALL, SELFDESTRUCT, LOG0, LOG1, LOG2, LOG3, LOG4]`, throw write protection errors when executed in a read-only call context (static call).
+See [EIP-214](https://eips.ethereum.org/EIPS/eip-214).

 ### EVM behavior
 In above op codes which modify state, `CALL` is somewhat special.
 For non call op codes (SSTORE, CREATE, etc) first check if running in read only call context.
 If yes, throw write protection error.
 For `CALL` op code, it will also check `value` is not zero.
 Only both non zero value & read only call context, then throw write protection error.